per1234/EtherEventQueue/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEventQueue.begin(password, deviceID, port[, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue
+`EtherEventQueue.begin(password, deviceID, port[, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue.
 - Parameter: password - EtherEvent password.
 This must match the password set in EventGhost.
   - Type: char array
 - Parameter: deviceID - The node number of the device.
-The device IP address must be in the node array in EtherEventQueue.cpp
+The device IP address must be in the node array in EtherEventQueue.cpp.
   - Type: byte
 - Parameter: port - The port being used for events.
-This is used only for sending acks, queue() allows sending to any port, the device Ethernet port is configured with the EthernetServer initialization
+This is used only for sending acks, queue() allows sending to any port, the device Ethernet port is configured with the EthernetServer initialization.
   - Type: unsigned int
 - Parameter(optional): queueSizeMax - Maximum number of events to queue.
 Longer entries will be truncated to this length.
 If this parameter is not passed then the default will be used.
   - Type: byte